Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 <h2 id="introduction">Introduction</h2>

-The Bioconductor project welcomes code developers who wish to apply their skills, and refine and extending their skills, to tasks and small projects we have identified as important, but which we have not had the time to tackle ourselves.
+The Bioconductor project welcomes code developers who wish to apply, refine and extend their skills, working on tasks and small projects we have identified as important, but which we have not had the time to tackle ourselves.
 We will offer technical support and advice to those working on any of these projects.
 We predict that contributors, users, and established
 Bioconductor developers will all benefit.

-Listed below you will find a list of our current ideas.
-We welcome other suggestions, as well, and will assess them for a good fit to the structure of a mentored project.
+Below you will find a list of proposed projects.
+We welcome other suggestions as well.

 <h2 id="galaxy">Galaxy-ification of Useful Scripts</h2>
-See the <a href="http://en.wikipedia.org/wiki/Galaxy_%28computational_biology%29">Wikipedia entry for Galaxy</a>.
+From the <a href="http://en.wikipedia.org/wiki/Galaxy_%28computational_biology%29">Wikipedia entry for Galaxy</a>:

 <blockquote>
 Galaxy is a scientific workflow, data integration, and data and